Open Hearts: Critical reception

 The film holds a score of 93% positive reviews on Rotten Tomatoes with the average score of 7.3/10, based on 58 reviews.
+The website's critics consensus reads, "Pulsing with honesty, [Open Hearts] lays bare the rawness of human emotion with a story made all the more believable thanks to its gritty, low-budget approach."
 On Metacritic, the film holds a score of 77 out of 100, based on 22 reviews from professional critics, indicating "generally favorable reviews".

 Nick Schager of Slant Magazine said that "Susanne Biers crafts her familiar story with equal doses of austerity and sympathy".

 According to Elbert Ventura of PopMatters the film's scenario is "soapy and bedridden", adding that "Open Hearts is perhaps too studiously open-ended, a misstep we'll take considering the movie's refreshing magnanimity".

 Cancelled remake

 In 2006, Zach Braff was reported to direct, write, and produce an English-language remake of the film following his debut of Garden State.
 Paramount Pictures won the rights to produce and distribute in a bidding war between Fox Searchlight Pictures and The Weinstein Company.
 Sean Penn was set to co-star with Braff in the film, but the film collapsed due to scheduling conflicts and budget issues.
 Despite this, Braff still hopes to one day make the film.